redhatci/ansible-collection-redhatci-ocp/roles/setup_minio/README.md

 ## From outside the cluster:

+NOTE: Remeber that variable `sm_service_type: LoadBalacer` was required to enable external access to the service.
 Get the node port assigned to the Kubernetes service.
 In the command shown below it is 31551
 ```
 $ oc get svc